 The report can be freely downloaded from this link: “An Analysis of Participant Blogs Supplemented by Teacher Interviews”

-These are research projects that Mind Lab staff have been recently engaged in:
+Other research projects that Mind Lab staff have been engaged in include:

 Ako Aotearoa Regional Project Fund project, 2014, “An orientation to open, flexible and distance education” in partnership with DEANZ.